PSESD/srx-services-admin/README.md

  * srx-converters-*

 Each service that uses srx-shared-core (which includes all those listed above) sends a server start and stop message to Admin.
 In addition, each of the above services also utilizes the core SrxMessageService to submit messages to Admin describing usage activity specific to each service.
-For example: Querying a student xSRE, or updating a student consent form in PRS.
+For example: querying a student xSRE, or updating a student consent form in PRS.

 Each service that requires zone-specific configuration also queries the Admin service for this data.